How to Read Crochet Diagrams

 Before looking at crochet diagrams, it's vital to understand the symbols you will be seeing.
 Some diagrams come with a symbol key, however, many don't.
 You cannot understand most diagrams without first knowing what the symbols mean.
 Below, we have a chart with the symbols and what they mean.
 It's easy to learn how to read crochet charts with this PDF.

-Click the chart or the button to download your own PDF.
+Click the button to download your own PDF of this chart.
 Keep this close on your computer or print it out as you start your diagram adventure because it will be a lifesaver.